 Tees Active are offering subsidised sessions to keep you and your family active.
-You can swim at Thornaby Pool for £1.50 (Mondays 1.30pm to 2.45pm, Tuesday to Friday 1.30pm to 3pm) or take your little one to soft play at Billingham Forum (Monday, Wednesdays and Fridays at 10.30am to 11.30am and Tuesdays and Thursdays at 1.30pm to 2.30pm)
+You can swim at Thornaby Pool for £1.50 (Mondays 1.30pm to 2.45pm, Tuesday to Friday 1.30pm to 3pm) or take your little one to soft play at IB Leisure or Billingham Forum (Monday, Wednesdays and Fridays at 10am to 12pm and Tuesdays and Thursdays at 1pm to 3pm).

 Free courses with Stockton Learning and Skills

 Stockton Learning and Skills are offering free courses across the Borough's Community Spaces.
 There are spaces for courses on creative writing, crafts, local history and art.
 Visit the Learning and Skills website for more information including course dates and times.

 Library events programme